openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-1/02-images.md

 `podman run -t fedora cat /etc/redhat-release`{{execute}}

 3. Supportability: is what vendors choose to support.
 This is about investing in testing, security, performance, and architecture of the way binaries are compiled.
 For example, in RHEL 8, Red Hat Supports RHEL 6, UBI 7, and UBI 8 container images on both RHEL 7 and RHEL 8 based (including CoreOS) container hosts.
 Now, run a Red Hat Universal Base Image on this host.
-If this was a RHEL host, this would be completely supported:
+If this was a RHEL container host, this would be completely supported (sorry, only CentOS hosts available for this lab environment):

 `podman run -t registry.access.redhat.com/ubi7/ubi cat /etc/redhat-release`{{execute}}